Skip to Content

 Background

-The Village Creek-Lake Arlington watershed is in the southwestern part of the Dallas-Fort Worth metroplex.
+The Lake Arlington–Village Creek watershed is in the southwestern part of the Dallas-Fort Worth metroplex.
 It covers 143 square miles and supplies water to the cities of Arlington, Bedford, Colleyville, Euless, and parts of Grapevine and North Richland Hills.

-Village Creek was initially listed on the 2010 Integrated Report for Surface Water Quality Section 303(d) for high concentrations of bacteria that were more than quadruple the state standard.
+Village Creek was initially listed on the 2010 Texas Commission on Environmental Quality Integrated Report for Surface Water Quality Section 303(d) for high concentrations of Escherichia coli (E. coli) bacteria that were more than quadruple the state standard.
 Lake Arlington has concerns for high levels of nitrogen and chlorophyll-a.
-The Trinity River Authority developed the Village Creek-Lake Arlington watershed protection plan (WPP) to address these water quality impairments and concerns.
-The U.S. Environmental Protection Agency accepted the WPP in 2019.
+Because of these impairments and concerns, starting in 2014 the Trinity River Authority coordinated the development of a watershed protection plan, which was accepted by EPA in 2019.

 Back to the top of the page Back to top